gnocchixyz/gnocchi/doc/source/architecture.rst

 Back-ends
 ---------

-Gnocchi uses three different back-ends for storing data: one for storing new incoming measures (the incoming driver), one for storing the time series (the storage driver) and one for indexing the data (the index driver).
+Gnocchi uses five different back-ends that you will have to configure.
+They are used to:

+- Store incoming measures (incoming section)
+- Store archived measures (storage section)
+- Store resource index (indexer section)
+- Coordinate workers (coordination_url in storage sections)
+- Notify workers (notifier section)

 The *incoming* storage is responsible for storing new measures sent to metrics.
 It is by default – and usually – the same driver as the *storage* one.